-I received this book a couple of weeks back, although it is a bit different from the kind of genre I pick, I did enjoy reading it.
+I received this book a couple of weeks back, although it is a bit different (not a fan of corporate thrillers per se) from the kind of genre I pick, I did enjoy reading it.

 About the author: Devarajan Venkat